Secondary characteristic classes of transversely homogeneous foliations: Characteristic classes of transversely homogeneous foliations

 \subsection{Bott connections on the $P/K_{P}$-coset foliation of $G/K_{P}$}

-Assume that $G$ is semisimple and $P$ is a closed subgroup of $G$.
+Assume that $G$ is a connected semisimple Lie group and $P$ is a parabolic subgroup of $G$.
 Recall that $K_{P}$ is a maximal compact subgroup of $P$.
 In this section, we will recall the well known construction of a left invariant Bott connection on the normal bundle of the right $P/K_{P}$-coset foliation $\F_{P}$ on $G/K_{P}$, originally due to Kamber-Tondeur~\cite[Theorem~3.7]{KamberTondeur1975a} (announced in~\cite{KamberTondeur1974}).